-Chief Justice of the Oregon Supreme Court appoints the ten Commission members.
-The Commission's primary charge is to establish "a public defense system that ensures the provision of public defense services in the most cost efficient manner consistent with the Oregon Constitution, the United States Constitution and Oregon and national standards of justice."
+Chief Justice of the Oregon Supreme Court appoints the nine Commission members.
+The Commission's primary charge is to establish and maintain a public defense system that ensures the provision of public defense services consistent with the Oregon Constitution, the United States Consitution and Oregon and national standards of justice.

-Alton Harvey Jr.
+Alton Harvey, Jr.

 Alton Harvey, Jr. has dedicated his life to social service and giving back.
 Alton is the Lead Mentor for Portland Oregon's Volunteers of America Federal Parole & Probation and holds a CADC 1 certification.
 He has partnered with many community leaders, including members of the Portland Police Bureau, Beaverton Police Bureau, members of the Judicial system, including, the Multnomah Department of Community Justice to establish and enhance better relationships with the community.
 Alton is a member of the Portland Police Steering Committee, has served as the Board President of the START (Service Thru Accountability, Restitution, and Treatment) Drug Court Alumni Group, and was most recently the lead mentor for START Court.
 Alton is also a Folktime Board member, which is a peer driven mental health organization, and the lead facilitator of the H.E.A.T (Habitual, Empowerment, Accountability, and Therapy), a culturally specific group for African American Men 18-29 years old impacted by gangs, addiction, and trauma.
 Having been previously represented by public defense attorneys himself, he brings a valuable and unique perspective to the Public Defense Services Commission.